nikodemus/foolang/README.md

 ## Syntax notes

+- | would be really useful as just syntax. ...but it _is_ also really convenient the second you start twiddling bits.

 - Use -> for chaining instead of --

 - Canonicalize multipart keyword messages by stable-sorting the keys.